 Kunsthalle Bielefeld, Empathy and Abstraction.

-Modernist Women in Germany
+Modernist Women in Germany, Bielefeld

 Painting 2.0.
 Expression in the Information Age,